-Prophylaxis of endocarditis recommended only for high-risk patients, according to the guidelines of the American Heart Association (AHA)
+Prophylaxis of endocarditis is recommended only for high-risk patients, according to the guidelines of the American Heart Association (AHA)

 The dose should be adjusted in case of severe renal failure (high doses can cause CNS central nervous system toxicity).

-Prolonged treatment, liver or kidney disease or nutritional deficiency may be associated with an increase in the international normalized index.
+Prolonged treatment, liver or kidney disease, or nutritional deficiency may be associated with an increase in the international normalized index.